Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Knowing what you’ll be transporting with your cargo bike will help you decide which model is right for you and the accessories you’ll need; (photo/Jason Cornell)

 The size of what you are hauling can determine the type of e-cargo bike, while the total weight of passengers and items plays into the carrying capacity.
-You will need both the ability to hold the sheer volume of your items and the weight of intended cargo plus passengers.
+You will need both the ability to hold the sheer volume of your items and the weight of the intended cargo, plus passengers.
 You’ll also need to consider the size and type of cargo, as most bikes require accessories to customize the cargo-carrying capabilities to your needs.

 E-Bike Classes